dchacon15/datasciencecoursera/GettingCleaningDataProject/CodeBook.md

 	* Mean of time to obtain the gravity acceleration in the Z axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkMeanX
-	* Mean of time to obtain the jerk acceleration in the X axis
+	* Mean of time to obtain the acceleration jerk in the X axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkMeanY
-	* Mean of time to obtain the jerk acceleration in the Y axis
+	* Mean of time to obtain the acceleration jerk in the Y axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkMeanZ
-	* Mean of time to obtain the jerk acceleration in the Z axis
+	* Mean of time to obtain the acceleration jerk in the Z axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeMeanX
-	Mean of time to obtain the body gyroscope in the X axis
+	* Mean of time to obtain the body gyroscope in the X axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeMeanY
-	Mean of time to obtain the body gyroscope in the Y axis
+	* Mean of time to obtain the body gyroscope in the Y axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeMeanZ
-	Mean of time to obtain the body gyroscope in the Z axis
+	* Mean of time to obtain the body gyroscope in the Z axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkMeanX
-	Mean of time to obtain the jerk gyroscope in the X axis
+	* Mean of time to obtain the gyroscope jerk in the X axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkMeanY
-	Mean of time to obtain the Jerk gyroscope in the Y axis
+	* Mean of time to obtain the gyroscope jerk in the Y axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkMeanZ
-	Mean of time to obtain the Jerk gyroscope in the Z axis
+	* Mean of time to obtain the gyroscope jerk in the Z axis
 		* Values:from -1 to 1
  * timeBodyAccelerationMagnitudeMean
-	Mean of time to obtain the body acceleration magnitude
+	* Mean of time to obtain the body acceleration magnitude
 		* Values:from -1 to 1
  * timeGravityAccelerationMagnitudeMean
-	Mean of time to obtain the gravity acceleration magnitude
+	* Mean of time to obtain the gravity acceleration magnitude
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkMagnitudeMean
-	Mean of time to obtain the Jerk acceleration magnitude
+	* Mean of time to obtain the acceleration jerk magnitude
 		* Values:from -1 to 1
  * timeBodyGyroscopeMagnitudeMean
-	Mean of time to obtain the body gyroscope magnitude
+	* Mean of time to obtain the body gyroscope magnitude
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkMagnitudeMean
-	Mean of time to obtain the Jerk gyroscope magnitude
+	* Mean of time to obtain the gyroscope jerk magnitude
 		* Values:from -1 to 1
- * frecuencyBodyAccelerationMeanX
+ * frequencyBodyAccelerationMeanX
-	Mean of frequency to obtain the body acceleration in the X axis
+	* Mean of frequency to obtain the body acceleration in the X axis
 		* Values:from -1 to 1
- * frecuencyBodyAccelerationMeanY
+ * frequencyBodyAccelerationMeanY
-	Mean of frequency to obtain the body acceleration in the Y axis
+	* Mean of frequency to obtain the body acceleration in the Y axis
 		* Values:from -1 to 1
- * frecuencyBodyAccelerationMeanZ
+ * frequencyBodyAccelerationMeanZ
-	Mean of frequency to obtain the body acceleration in the Z axis
+	* Mean of frequency to obtain the body acceleration in the Z axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkMeanX
+ * frequencyBodyAccelerationJerkMeanX
-	Mean of frequency to obtain the body Jerk acceleration in the X axis
+	* Mean of frequency to obtain the body acceleration jerk in the X axis
 		* Values:from -1 to 1
- * frecuencyBodyAccelerationJerkMeanY
+ * frequencyBodyAccelerationJerkMeanY
-	Mean of frequency to obtain the body Jerk acceleration in the Y axis
+	* Mean of frequency to obtain the body acceleration jerk in the Y axis
 		* Values:from -1 to 1
- * frecuencyBodyAccelerationJerkMeanZ
+ * frequencyBodyAccelerationJerkMeanZ
-	Mean of frequency to obtain the body Jerk acceleration in the Z axis
+	* Mean of frequency to obtain the body acceleration jerk in the Z axis
 		* Values:from -1 to 1
- * frecuencyBodyGyroscopeMeanX
+ * frequencyBodyGyroscopeMeanX
-	Mean of frequency to obtain the body gyroscope in the X axis
+	* Mean of frequency to obtain the body gyroscope in the X axis
 		* Values:from -1 to 1
- * frecuencyBodyGyroscopeMeanY
+ * frequencyBodyGyroscopeMeanY
-	Mean of frequency to obtain the body gyroscope in the Y axis
+	* Mean of frequency to obtain the body gyroscope in the Y axis
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeMeanZ
+ * frequencyBodyGyroscopeMeanZ
-	Mean of frequency to obtain the body gyroscope in the Z axis
+	* Mean of frequency to obtain the body gyroscope in the Z axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationMagnitudeMean
+ * frequencyBodyAccelerationMagnitudeMean
-	Mean of frequency to obtain the body gyroscope magnitude
+	* Mean of frequency to obtain the body acceleration magnitude
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkMagnitudeMean
+ * frequencyBodyAccelerationJerkMagnitudeMean
-	Mean of frequency to obtain the body gyroscope magnitude
+	* Mean of frequency to obtain the body acceleration jerk magnitude
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeMagnitudeMean
+ * frequencyBodyGyroscopeMagnitudeMean
+	* Mean of frequency to obtain the body gyroscope magnitude
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeJerkMagnitudeMean
+ * frequencyBodyGyroscopeJerkMagnitudeMean
+	* Mean of frequency to obtain the body gyroscope jerk magnitude
 		* Values:from -1 to 1
  * timeBodyAccelerationStdX
+	* Standard Deviation of time to obtain the body acceleration in the X axis
 		* Values:from -1 to 1
  * timeBodyAccelerationStdY
+	* Standard Deviation of time to obtain the body acceleration in the Y axis
 		* Values:from -1 to 1
  * timeBodyAccelerationStdZ
+	* Standard Deviation of time to obtain the body acceleration in the Z axis
 		* Values:from -1 to 1
  * timeGravityAccelerationStdX
+	* Standard Deviation of time to obtain the gravity acceleration in the X axis
 		* Values:from -1 to 1
  * timeGravityAccelerationStdY
+	* Standard Deviation of time to obtain the gravity acceleration in the Y axis
 		* Values:from -1 to 1
  * timeGravityAccelerationStdZ
+	* Standard Deviation of time to obtain the gravity acceleration in the Z axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkStdX
+	* Standard Deviation of time to obtain the body acceleration jerk in the X axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkStdY
+	* Standard Deviation of time to obtain the body acceleration jerk in the Y axis
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkStdZ
+	* Standard Deviation of time to obtain the body acceleration jerk in the Z axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeStdX
+	* Standard Deviation of time to obtain the body gyroscope in the X axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeStdY
+	* Standard Deviation of time to obtain the body gyroscope in the Y axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeStdZ
+	* Standard Deviation of time to obtain the body gyroscope in the Z axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkStdX
+	* Standard Deviation of time to obtain the body gyroscope jerk in the X axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkStdY
+	* Standard Deviation of time to obtain the body gyroscope jerk in the Y axis
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkStdZ
+	* Standard Deviation of time to obtain the body gyroscope jerk in the Z axis
 		* Values:from -1 to 1
  * timeBodyAccelerationMagnitudeStd
+	* Standard Deviation of time to obtain the body acceleration magnitude
 		* Values:from -1 to 1
  * timeGravityAccelerationMagnitudeStd
+	* Standard Deviation of time to obtain the gravity acceleration magnitude
 		* Values:from -1 to 1
  * timeBodyAccelerationJerkMagnitudeStd
+	* Standard Deviation of time to obtain the body acceleration jerk magnitude
 		* Values:from -1 to 1
  * timeBodyGyroscopeMagnitudeStd
+	* Standard Deviation of time to obtain the gyroscope magnitude
 		* Values:from -1 to 1
  * timeBodyGyroscopeJerkMagnitudeStd
+	* Standard Deviation of time to obtain the gyroscope jerk magnitude
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationStdX
+ * frequencyBodyAccelerationStdX
+	* Standard Deviation of frequency to obtain the body acceleration in the X axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationStdY
+ * frequencyBodyAccelerationStdY
+	* Standard Deviation of frequency to obtain the body acceleration in the Y axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationStdZ
+ * frequencyBodyAccelerationStdZ
+	* Standard Deviation of frequency to obtain the body acceleration in the Z axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkStdX
+ * frequencyBodyAccelerationJerkStdX
+	* Standard Deviation of frequency to obtain the body acceleration in the X axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkStdY
+ * frequencyBodyAccelerationJerkStdY
+	* Standard Deviation of frequency to obtain the body acceleration in the Y axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkStdZ
+ * frequencyBodyAccelerationJerkStdZ
+	* Standard Deviation of frequency to obtain the body acceleration in the Z axis
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeStdX
+ * frequencyBodyGyroscopeStdX
+	* Standard Deviation of frequency to obtain the body gyroscope in the X axis
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeStdY
+ * frequencyBodyGyroscopeStdY
+	* Standard Deviation of frequency to obtain the body gyroscope in the Y axis
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeStdZ
+ * frequencyBodyGyroscopeStdZ
+	* Standard Deviation of frequency to obtain the body gyroscope in the Z axis
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationMagnitudeStd
+ * frequencyBodyAccelerationMagnitudeStd
+	* Standard Deviation of frequency to obtain the body acceleration magnitude
 		* Values:from -1 to 1
-* frecuencyBodyAccelerationJerkMagnitudeStd
+ * frequencyBodyAccelerationJerkMagnitudeStd
+	* Standard Deviation of frequency to obtain the body acceleration jerk magnitude
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeMagnitudeStd
+ * frequencyBodyGyroscopeMagnitudeStd
+	* Standard Deviation of frequency to obtain the body gyroscope magnitude
 		* Values:from -1 to 1
-* frecuencyBodyGyroscopeJerkMagnitudeStd
+ * frequencyBodyGyroscopeJerkMagnitudeStd
+	* Standard Deviation of frequency to obtain the body gyroscope jerk magnitude
 		* Values:from -1 to 1